 Since a good pair of birdwatching binoculars is one of the most important and expensive pieces of gear that you’ll invest in, you need to use the best binocular harness to keep them safe and secure while you’re hiking out to your destination spot.
-Using the Best Binocular Harness for Backcountry Birding tends to put too much weight around the neck which can lead to tension, discomfort, and pain.
+If you are not using the Best Binocular Harness for Backcountry Birding, it tends to put too much weight around the neck which can lead to tension, discomfort, and pain.

 Using one of these harnesses can provide a more comfortable birding experience since they’re designed to evenly distribute the weight of the binoculars across your shoulders and upper back.
 The harness comes with clips that attach to your binoculars, so you can keep them safe and secure, tightly against your chest, while they remain highly accessible.
-This device will also give you more freedom of movement.
+These devices will also give you more freedom of movement.

 There are several styles and models of binocular harnesses to choose from, which can make finding the best one a difficult task.
 But by learning more about how these harnesses work, why you need one, and how to use one, you’ll be able to find the perfect match, and one that will work for your birding needs, binoculars, and your budget.

 I’ve reviewed several of the leading harnesses on the market and narrowed it down to the top eight models, each of which brings something to the table, whether it’s durability, security, an ergonomic fit, or an affordable price.

 Below, you’ll find a comparison chart, which will showcase some of the differences and similarities between each of these models.

 Best Binocular Harness for Backcountry Birding Top Picks

 If you are in hurry and can’t check the whole review you can check our top picks!